Peter Dinklage asks fans to join him in making kind choices by not hurting animals or asking others to hurt animals for them.

 Director of Captive Animal Law Enforcement Delcianna Winders.
 "The bears

-at Cherokee's parks are barely surviving in squalid prisons because the USDA
+at Yellow River are barely surviving in a squalid prison because the USDA has

 Almost all of us grew up eating meat, wearing leather, and going to circuses and zoos.
 We never considered the impact of these actions on the animals involved.
 For whatever reason, you are now asking the question: Why should animals have rights?
 Read more.